 - Meeting schedule: First Monday of each month, 12 pm

-- Members: Angela Beard, City University of Seattle; Jan Brazzell, Advancement Consulting; Jim Greenfield, Retired; Jennie Griek, Children's Museum of Tacoma; Lisa Johnson, The Zoo Society; Ruth Tollefson, Amara; Lee Warnecke, University of Puget Sound
+- Members: Angela Beard, City University of Seattle; Jan Brazzell, Advancement Consulting; Jim Greenfield, Retired; Jennie Griek, Children's Museum of Tacoma; Jim Hushagen, The Philanthropy Collective; Ruth Tollefson, Amara; Lee Warnecke, University of Puget Sound

-- Chair: Laura Rose, Charles Wright Academy; Missy Zenczak Candler, United Way Pierce County
+- Co-Chairs: Laura Rose, Charles Wright Academy; Missy Zenczak Candler, United Way Pierce County

 The South Sound Philanthropy Summit Committee is a joint project of AFP South Sound (AFP SS) and the South Sound Planned Giving Council (SSPGC) formed to plan and execute the annual South Sound Philanthropy Summit.
 The goal of the Summit is to bring together development, allied professionals, and philanthropists for a day of education and networking.